 Heresy has been certified under UK Government's Cyber Essentials scheme since 24th August 2017.
 We are also compliant with EU's General Data Protection Regulation (GDPR) and implement many practices found in ISO 27001 which we plan to obtain.

 We collect the minimum amount of personal identifiable information (PII) when users sign up: first name, last name and an email address.
-All PII is encrypted using 128-bit AES encryption and passwords are hashed using BCrypt.
 We use the data to provide the services and do not sell or rent out any PII with 3rd party services and will never do without explicit user consent.

 Server and application logs are regularly reviewed and constantly monitored.
 We also have an automatic backup system in place, with all backups securely stored and available for fast recovery.